 Completion of high school requires students to successfully complete the following provincial graduation requirements.
 Each student must acquire 80 credits from a combination of required courses and elective course.
 To graduate from ASCEND Online, all students must complete Religion at each grade level.
 Overall, a minimum of 16 credits must be completed at the Grade 12 level.
-All students must complete the two literacy and math skills assessments.
+All students must complete the two literacy and math skills assessments in grade 10 and another Literacy assessment in Grade 12.
+You must have a First Peoples English or Socials course.